 More than 2 million people in the US are diagnosed with skin cancer every year.
-Unprotected skin exposed to ultraviolet (UV) radiation can also lead to other several adverse health effects, such as sunburn, premature skin aging, eye damage, and weakened immune system.
+Unprotected skin exposed to ultraviolet (UV) radiation can also lead to several other adverse health effects, such as sunburn, premature skin aging, eye damage, and weakened immune system.
 The American Cancer Society states that simply staying in the shade is one of the best ways to limit exposure to UV radiation.
 However, if you are in the sun, it is recommended that you cover up with clothing, hat and sunglasses.
 Applying sunscreen is another important step in sun protection – here’s what you should know.

 UV and SPF – What does it Mean?